This is how you check your AstraZeneca vaccine batch number and why it matters

 The European Commission has stressed that the Digital Covid Certificate is not a pre-requisite for European travel, but is rather a tool to allow travel to take place more easily in EU countries where restrictions have been lifted.

-As well as accepting vaccines listed for emergency use by the WHO’s Emergency Listing Process, individual member states can also accept proof of vaccination documentation issued in third countries, so long as they contain information which can identify the person, type of vaccine and date of vaccination.
+As well as accepting vaccines listed on WHO’s Emergency Listing Process, individual member states can also accept proof of vaccination documentation issued in third countries, so long as this contains information which can identify the person, type of vaccine and date of vaccination.

-It is up to individual EU member states to decide which vaccines they will accept – with some states saying they will not allow entry to those vaccinated with Covishield for entry until it has been approved by the EMA.
+While Malta’s travel guidance had previously stated that Brits vaccinated with one of the three Covishield batches in the UK would not be permitted to enter the country, UK Transport Secretary Grant Shapps claims the travel issue has now been resolved.

-Malta lists the UK as a red country on its travel guidelines, requiring UK travellers to be fully vaccinated to enter the country for non-essential travel, but has also explicitly said that Brits vaccinated with one of the three Covishield batches in the UK will not be permitted to enter.
+Mr Shapps appeared on BBC Breakfast this morning (July 14), saying that Brits being turned away from flights to Malta was “not right” and “shouldn’t be happening”.

 Additional reporting by PA Deputy Political Editor Sam Bewlett